ElektraInitiative/libelektra/src/plugins/toml/README.md

 sudo kdb umount user/tests/storage
 ```
 In this example, `d` and `common` have the same parent (the file root).
 This means, they need to be sorted with each other. `d` would be placed before `common` by it's order (since it was set before, and thus, has lesser order).
-However, their order never gets compared, since `common` is a simple table and `d` is not, so `d` will get sorted before the table regardless of order
+However, their order never gets compared, since `common` is a simple table and `d` is not, so `d` will get sorted before the table regardless of order.

 # Limitations

 - Comments and newlines between the last array element and closing brackets are discarded.
 - Trailing commas in arrays and inline tables are discarded
 - Only spaces in front of comments are preserved.
-- Currently, Elektra's sparse arrays are not preserved on writing (they get a continuous array without index holes).
+- Sparse arrays are not preserved on writing, they get a continuous array without index holes.

-# TODOs

-- Correct interaction with other plugins, especially directory value
-  - directoryvalue seems to be in conflict with the toml plugin
-  - eg on writing, when having a value on a simpletable, the dirval plugin steals all metakeys of the simpletable
-  - and the simpletable key loses all it's previous metakeys, like order and tomltype, resulting in incorrectly written TOML files
-  - (this happens on the KeySet the TOML plugin receives on kdbSet call, without any changes made by the TOML plugin)
-  - same happens for inline tables
-  - Problem is: dirval plugins sees inlinetable/simpletable key as directory key and splits them up by duplicating the table key,
-  assigning it the dirval suffix, while the old directory key only gets it's old name, but not the metakey.
-  As as result, the dirval key has the metakey, but not the inlinetable/simpletable key.
+- Values on non-leaf keys are currently not supported, they get discarded.